aijaz/blog/content/posts/2015/09/2015-09-05-what-i-learned-about-fitness.markdown

----
 title: "What I've Learned About Fitness"
 date: 2015-09-05 14:00
 comments: false
-Category:
-- Fitness
-tags:
-- Fitness
-- Exercise
-- Personal Training
-- Nutrition
-- Advice
 description: "I've been working out regularly since I was 16 years old.
 But it's only in the last ten years that I've really learned how to do it right (for me)."
----
+Category: Fitness
+Tags: Fitness, Exercise, Personal Training, Nutrition, Advice

 I've been working out regularly since I was 16 years old.
 But it's only in the last ten years that I've really learned how to do it right (for me).